f3-factory/F3com-data/base/main.md

 The 3rd argument `$ttl` defines the caching time in seconds.
 Setting this argument to a positive value will call the [expire](base#expire) function to set cache metadata in the HTTP response header.
 It also caches the route response, but only GET and HEAD requests are cacheable.

+If `CACHE` is turned off, `$ttl` will only control the browser cache using [expire](base#expire) header metadata.
+If `CACHE` is turned on, and there is a positive `$ttl` value set for the current request URI handler, F3 additionally will cache the output for this page, and refresh it when `$ttl` expires.
+Read more about it [here](https://groups.google.com/d/msg/f3-framework/lwaqZjtwCvU/PC-gK8Ki9PMJ) and [here](https://groups.google.com/d/msg/f3-framework/lwaqZjtwCvU/LDUlPhQfc84J).

 #### Bandwidth Throttling